josx/ra-data-feathers/README.md

   authenticate: { strategy: 'local' },
 };

-const options = { id: '_id' };
+// to rename id field for *all* resources use this syntax: const options = { id: '_id' };

+// to rename id field(s) for specific resources use this syntax: const options = {'my-resource': {id: '_id'}}

 const App = () => (
   <Admin
     authClient={authClient(feathersClient, authClientOptions)}